Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: TDE Light Curves

 \subsection{Across different black hole masses}

 Figure \ref{fig:bhmass} illustrates how the mass accretion rate and the corresponding power-law index evolve over time for a range of black hole masses.
-We embed the black hole in a NSC-like environment because we think that compact galactic settings exert stronger gravitational influence on the fallback dynamics.
-Specifically, we adopt a scale radius of approximately 3 parsecs, which translates to a dimensionless value of $s \sim 10^8$.
-This choice is consistent with the observed half-light radii of NSCs, which typically span around $2$ to $5$ parsecs across a broad spectrum of galaxy types \citep{Böker, Côté}.
-Note, however, that the half-light radius $R_{\mathrm{eff}}$ differs from the scale radius $b$ used in the model.
-For a Hernquist profile, the two are related by $R_{\mathrm{eff}} = 1.815\,b$ \citep{Richtler}.
-Despite their small size, NSCs are known to be massive, with dynamical masses generally falling within the range of $10^6 - 10^8\, M_\odot$ \citep{Walcher}.
-Thus, we take $m_{\mathrm{gal}} = 10^7$ as a representative galactic mass for our chosen environment.
+We embed the black hole in a NSC-like environment, motivated by the expectation that more compact galactic settings exert stronger gravitational influence on the debris fallback dynamics.
+We adopt a scale radius of approximately 3 parsecs, which translates to a dimensionless value of $s \sim 10^8$.
+This choice is consistent with the observed half-light radii of NSCs, which typically span around $2$ to $5$ parsecs across a broad spectrum of galaxy types \citep{av, aw}.
+For a Hernquist profile, the half-light radius and scale radius are related by $r_h = 1.815 \, b$ \citep{ax}.
+Despite their small size, NSCs are known to be massive, with dynamical masses generally falling within the range of $10^6 - 10^8 \, M_\odot$ \citep{ay, az}.
+Thus, we take $m_{\mathrm{gal}} = 10^7$ as a representative value.

-For this setup, we fix the penetration factor at $\delta = 1$, and explore the fallback behavior for black holes with masses ranging from $10^3$ to $10^7\, M_\odot$, spanning both IMBH and low-end SMBH regimes.
-It is important to note that for black holes with mass $M_{\mathrm{bh}} \gtrsim 10^7\, M_\odot$, tidal disruption of main-sequence stars occurs close enough to the event horizon that a Newtonian treatment of the tidal field is no longer valid \citep{Kesden}.
+For this setup, we explore the fallback behavior for black holes with masses ranging from $10^3$ to $10^7 \, M_\odot$, spanning both IMBH and low-end SMBH regimes.
+Note that for black holes with mass $M_{\mathrm{bh}} \gtrsim 10^7 \, M_\odot$, tidal disruption of main-sequence stars occurs close enough to the event horizon that a Newtonian treatment of the tidal field is no longer valid \citep{ba}.

-As shown in the left panel of Figure~\ref{fig:bhmass}, we can see that the black hole mass clearly shapes both the peak accretion rate and the timing of the flare.
-As the black hole mass increases, the peak fallback rate decreases by roughly an order of magnitude, and the onset of the flare is progressively delayed.
-This trend remains in perfect agreement with theoretical expectations reported in earlier studies (see \citep{DeColle, Gezari-2}).
-This also highlights the idea that the addition of the extended potential, at least with our current setup and choice of environment, does not significantly modify the way TDE light curves depend on black hole mass.
+The left panel of Figure \ref{fig:bhmass} shows that the black hole mass primarily regulates the peak accretion rate and flare timing.
+Increasing $m_{\mathrm{bh}}$ reduces the peak rate by roughly an order of magnitude and delays the onset of the flare, consistent with established theoretical expectations \citep{bb, ak}.
+This agreement indicates that the inclusion of an extended galactic potential does not significantly modify the canonical early-time dependence of fallback on black hole mass, at least with our current setup and choice of environment.